zhoujs93/nockchain/README.md

 ### How do I check block height?

-No way to manually check block height yet.
-We're working on it.

-In the meantime, you can check the logs for a line like:
+You can check the logs for a line like:

 ```sh
 block Vo3d2Qjy1YHMoaHJBeuQMgi4Dvi3Z2GrcHNxvNYAncgzwnQYLWnGVE added to validated blocks at 2